Yomiuri Giants: Yomiuri Giants

 Shigeo Nagashima was appointed manager of the Giants almost immediately after his retirement in 1974, staying in that position until 1980.
 After a couple of down years the Giants re-assumed their dominant position in the Central League, winning league championships in 1976 and 1977.
 Sadaharu Oh rejoined the team as manager from 1984 to 1988.
 Nagashima returned as Giants manager from 1993 to 2001, winning Japan Series championships in 1994, 1996, and 2000.

 Outfielder Hideki Matsui starred for the Giants for ten seasons in the 1990s and early 2000s before migrating to Major League Baseball.
-He was a three-time NPB MVP, leading his team to four Japan Series, winning three titles (1994, 2000 and 2002), and earning the popular nickname "Godzilla".
+He was a three-time NPB MVP, leading his team to four Japan Series, winning three titles (1994, 2000, and 2002), and earning the popular nickname "Godzilla".
 He also made nine consecutive All-Star Games and led the league in home runs and RBIs three times.

+Matsui would go on to play for the New York Yankees & he would lead them to a World Series championship in 2009, where he was named Series MVP.
+3 days later, his old Giants team would win their 21st Japan Series title in 6 games over the Hokkaido Nippon-Ham Fighters.
+The 2 teams would meet again in 2012, with Yomiuri winning the rematch again in 6 games.
+They have continue to make the Postseason on a regular basis & have made the Japan Series 3 times since their last championship.
+They would lose all 3 times to the Tohoku Rakuten Golden Eagles in 2013 & the Fukuoka SoftBank Hawks in both 2019 & 2020.